 Tax filers can deduct the amount of medical expenses that exceed 7.5% of their adjusted gross income (your AGI is found on form 1040, line 38).
 Or stated in another way, subtracting 7.5% (.075) of your AGI from your total medical expenses will yield your medical expense deduction.

 For example, if your adjusted gross income was $50,000, and your total paid medical expenses were $10,000, your medical expense deduction would be $6,250 as shown in the table below.
-Assuming a typical tax rate of 16%, the annual tax savings would be approximately $1,000 that could be used to help pay for long-term care.
+Assuming a typical tax rate of 16%, the annual tax savings would be approximately $1,000.